Welcome to the University‘s anti-corruption and bribery information pages.

 The Bribery Act 2010 (the “Act”) came into force on 1st July 2011.
 While bribery was already a criminal offence, the Act created specific bribery offences, including the new offence of failing to prevent bribery.
 This web page provides a resource that will help staff understand and comply with the Act.

-The University Council has approved a new Anti-Corruption and Bribery Policy.
+The University Council has approved an updated and revised Anti-Corruption and Bribery Policy.
 It is important that all staff read the policy – please click on the above link to access the policy.

 The importance of the new policy to the University is highlighted by the fact that the Vice-Chancellor has issued a statement in relation to it – please click on the above link to access the statement.

-The Secretary’s Office has also prepared a short form anti-corruption and bribery clause, which must be used in all contracts.
+The Secretary’s Office has also prepared a short form anti-corruption and bribery clause, which should be used in all contracts.
 Please click on the above link to access the draft clause.